Eco-Flow/Eco-Flow.github.io/about.md

 To learn more about this initiative or enquire about a collaboration contact Chris Wyatt -> c . wyatt AT ucl . ac .  uk
+Or Simon Murray
+-> simon . murray AT ucl . ac .  uk
+Or
+-> ecoflow . ucl AT gmail . com